-Last modified: 2019/01/07 | Approximate reading time 5 mins
+Last modified: 2022-08-09 | Approximate reading time 5 mins

 Choices, we make them daily, some more significant than others.
 Since we are living in a world of abundant options, it shouldn’t be any different for home reno and decor.
-If you’re one of the lucky ones or living in a fancy high rise condo, you’ve likely got a balcony.
+If you’re one of the lucky ones or living in a fancy high-rise condo, you’ve likely got a balcony.

 Many indoor floor covering materials can be used outdoors, and have been specially designed to withstand the elements while improving aesthetic appeal.
-While your final choice will heavily depend on needs, budget and personal preference.
+It's true that your final choice will heavily depend on needs, budget and personal preference.
 Also, before moving forward with any balcony renovation project, remember to check that condo rulebook.
 After all that's said and done, you can refer to our list of the popular balcony material options available!

 Interlocking deck tiles can be made of wood, plastic, stone or composite, and are usually attached to a composite base.
 These are easy to install, as they snap together with special teeth along each edge of the tile.
 As a result, they are portable and an ideal option for apartments!
 Further, they can be installed over any type of base, including pre-existing wood and concrete balconies.

 The tiles themselves will be raised off the floor slightly, which will help to preserve the original material of your balcony.
 However, bear in mind that they do not connect to the floor and should only be used on balconies with proper safety rails, as slipping could occur.
 As these tiles are made of a variety of materials, prices will vary between style and brand, but there is surely something out there for everyone!